pmh47/dirt/README.md

 - If the build cannot find `X11/Xlib.h`, install the system package `libx11-dev` or `libX11-devel`

 - You should ensure that libGL and libEGL are in a location on LD_LIBRARY_PATH, and that these are the versions shipped with your Nvidia driver.
-In particular, if you have installed Mesa, this may have overwritten libGL with its own version, which will not work with DIRT
+In particular, if you have installed Mesa or Hybris, their libGL or libEGL may be used (or may even have overwritten the Nvidia versions), and these will not work with DIRT

+- In some cases, a segfault occurs when using legacy OpenGL libraries instead of GLVND; setting the cmake variable `OpenGL_GL_PREFERENCE=GLVND` may fix this

 - You should ensure that compute + graphics mode is enabled (through nvidia-smi) for your GPU